-Graduates should qualify for employment opportunities in a variety of medical office positions in medical and dental offices, hospitals, insurance companies, laboratories, medical supply companies, and other healthcare related organizations.
+Graduates should qualify for employment opportunities in a variety of medical office positions in medical and dental offices, hospitals, insurance companies, laboratories, medical supply companies, and other healthcare Effective Fall 2019, Medical Office Administration has been replaced by Healthcare Management Technology.

+related organizations.
 Upon graduation, students may be eligible to sit for industry recognized certification exams.